Existence and Uniqueness of Traveling Fronts in Lateral Inhibition Neural Fields with Sigmoidal Firing Rates: Introduction

 \section{Introduction}

-Traveling waves are a novel neurophysiological pattern that researchers across disciplines are interested in studying.
-Their captivating appeal is that they are so transparently observed in experimentation, which breaks down into {\it in vivo} and {\it in vitro} types.
-The combination of advanced electrode recording technology, voltage-sensitive dyes \cite{ferezou2006visualizing,petersen2003spatiotemporal}, and methods to pharmacologically block inhibition (such as delivering bicuculline, a $\textnormal{GABA}_{\textnormal{A}}$ antagonist used in numerous applications \cite{leventhal2003gaba,Benucci2007}) allows such patterns to be seen experimentally.
+Traveling waves of voltage propagation are novel, network-level, neurophysiological patterns which researchers are studying across multiple disciplines.
+Such propagations can be readily observed in experimentation, which breaks down into {\it in vivo} and {\it in vitro} types.
+The combination of advanced electrode recording technology, voltage-sensitive dyes \cite{ferezou2006visualizing,petersen2003spatiotemporal}, and methods to pharmacologically mediate inhibition (such as delivering bicuculline, a $\textnormal{GABA}_{\textnormal{A}}$ antagonist used in numerous applications \cite{leventhal2003gaba,Benucci2007}) allows such patterns to be seen.
 Some examples of traveling waves include in the mammalian visual cortex \cite{Sato2012,Lee2005,nauhaus2009stimulus,Benucci2007} (and during binocular rivalry \cite{wilson2001dynamics}), primary somatosensory cortexes of Wistar rats \cite{Golomb2011} and rodents \cite{PintoandErmentrout-SpatiallyStructuredActivityinSynapticallyCoupledI.TravelingWaves,Connors-Generationofepileptiform}, and human \cite{zhang2015traveling} and guinea-pig \cite{traub1993analysis} hippocampus.

-Traveling waves are also known to be hallmark features of pathological disorders of the neocortex such as epilepsy.
-Using modern technology, grid electrodes can be implanted in pharmacologically resistent epilepsy patients for the purpose of continuous intracranial monitoring via electrocorticograms (ECoGs) \cite{wagner2015microscale}.
-Although neocortical propagation of focal seizures is especially nocuous, it is not perfectly understood in terms of spatiotemporal neural dynamics \cite{wagner2015microscale}.
-As a result, widespread studies, including the present one, typically model the brain with concessions in order to best approximate reality and improve our understanding.

-Since the human neocortex has approximately 20 billion neurons, $.15 \times 10^{15}$ synapses \cite{Bio:Agingandthehumanneocortex}, and neurons interact on the order of milliseconds, a common model is a neural field model, which coarse grains space and time, treating neurons as a continuum of objects that interact nonlocally.
-Neurons are treated as patches and their voltages as averages; firing rates are monotonic with respect to average voltage and do not have explicit dependence on time.
-The advantage of the present model is that it is extremely simplified and also amenible to heterogeneity \cite{bressloff2001traveling,kilpatrick2008traveling} and stochasticity \cite{bressloff2015stochastic} considerations.
+Traveling waves are also known to be features of pathological disorders of the neocortex.
+For example, they have been observed during epileptiform discharges \cite{Connors-Generationofepileptiform,traub1993analysis,Golomb2011,wagner2015microscale} and migraines \cite{Lance-CurrentConceptsofmigraine}.
+With biologically motivated examples in mind, we study traveling waves in the context of one-dimensional, continuum-based models.
+Such an approach is justified based on the layered structure of the cortex, and has been widely pursued in mathematical neuroscience.